lino-framework/book/docs/dev/actors.rst

 which displays some data in a tabular way, i.e. interactively as a GridPanel or on a printable document as a table.

-Besides *model-based tables* (who display data coming from the database), Lino has *virtual tables*.

-:class:`lino.core.tables.AbstractTable` is the base class for :class:`lino.core.tables.Table`  and :class:`lino.core.tables.VirtualTable`

 The **columns** of a table are defined by attributes like :attr:`column_names <lino.core.tables.AbstractTable.column_names>`.

 The **rows** of a table are defined by a method :meth:`get_data_rows
-<lino.core.tables.AbstractTable.get_data_rows>` which, in a
+<lino.core.tables.AbstractTable.get_data_rows>`.
+In a *model-based
-model-based table has a default implementation based on the :attr:`model <lino.core.tables.Table.model>` attribute.
+table* this method has a default implementation based on the :attr:`model <lino.core.tables.Table.model>` attribute.

+Besides *model-based tables* (who display data coming from the database), Lino has **virtual tables**.

+:class:`lino.core.tables.AbstractTable` is the base class for :class:`lino.core.tables.Table`  and :class:`lino.core.tables.VirtualTable`

 Not all actors are tables.
 Another type of actors are *frames* which display some data in some other form.
 One such frame actor is the